-Have you ever had a delivery guy knock on your door and wonder if there’s yet another package you impulsively added to the cart and then forgot about?
+Have you ever had a delivery guy knock on your door and wondered if there’s yet another package you impulsively added to the cart and then forgot about?
 Well, you might be receiving a product you never ordered.

 What is a Brushing Scam?

-A brushing scam is when someone delivers unmarked, mysterious packages to your doorstep without asking for a payment.
-The website from where you have allegedly received the product gets a review of the said product under your name — again, not initially provided by you.
+A brushing scam is when someone delivers unmarked, mysterious packages to your doorstep without asking for payment.
+The website from where you allegedly received the product gets a review of the product under your name — again, not initially provided by you.

 How Do Brushing Scams Work?

-To keep their products on a specific seller website or community, increase their profit margin or avail other perks, a brand might need a certain number of sales and positive reviews.
-However, when these sellers aren’t receiving many sales or encouraging feedback, they might fake their sales and reviews.
-How does this happen?
+To keep their products on a specific seller’s website or community, increase their profit margin or avail other perks, a brand might need a certain number of sales and positive reviews.
+However, when these sellers aren’t receiving many sales or favorable feedback, they might fake their sales and reviews.

 - They enter your address and other credentials, which allow the website to register you as an authentic buyer.